panzihang/NYC_Traffic_Safety_Project/README.md

 This was the first project I did (as a team) after learning about machine learning and neural networks.
 It might look naïve now and the product has little practical usage.
 Since CNN is a black box, even we can predict the road safety, we still need to look into the details of these road to figure out why it is safe or dangerous.

 However, this project does provide an interesting perspective to look into this Civil Engineering problem.
 The project could be improved from two stand points: <br>
-1. Model: We could turn back to more explainable models from traditional machine learning, such as tree models and logistic regression. <br>
+1. Model: We could turn back to more explainable models from traditional machine learning, such as tree models and logistic regression.
 2 .Feature: We could gather features from more dimensions beyond images.
 Examples include heights of the surrounding buildings, angels of the crossroads and number of lanes.
 While we may not have off-the-shelf data about the angels and lane numbers, satellite images do include these information and this is where a Convolutional Neural Network may help.